enchant97/home-terminal-system/docs/Contributing.md

 -   Make sure to use DRY code
 -   If creating a table model make sure to use one of the base classes to inheriting from
 -   Test your code fully before submiting a pull request (don't just use pytest actually use the program)
--   It is intended for the database to be fully compatible with MYSQL
+-   It is intended for the database to be fully compatible with MYSQL, postgresql and sqlite
--   Try not to add new app configs
+-   Try not to add new app configs that do not have defaults, this is to minimise changes for the user who is deploying this project

 ## Where To Contribute
 Check the [full issues list](https://github.com/enchant97/House_Terminal_System/issues).
 Note just because an issue exists it does not mean we will accept a contribution.
 There are several reasons why we may not accept a pull request:
--   Performance - We want to develop a fast web app that can run on the smallest server (like a raspberry pi)
+-   Performance - We want to develop a fast web app that can run on the smallest server (like a Raspberry Pi 2 Model B)
 -   User Experience - We want to make our project easy for almost any user to be able to use it
 -   Feature change - A feature change that will need to be developed in a certain way and be relevant to the way we want to develop our program